breatheco-de/content/src/content/lesson/[draft]crow-foot-notation.md

 + A multiplicity of many is represented by three-pronged 'crow-foot' symbol.

 ![Crow's foot notation](../../assets/images/image-13-cfn.png)

+You can see from this image just where the name "crow's foot" came from....

 + An optional relationship is represented by an empty circle.